Kia Zolgharnain: Coaching

 Zolgharnain has been coaching at the youth soccer level since 1984.
 He began as a coach in the Ohio Olympic Developmental Program.
 After retiring from playing, he became an assistant coach with the Cleveland Crunch.
 In 2001, he spent a season as an assistant coach at John Carroll University.
 He then joined the Cleveland Soccer Academy as the Director of Coaching, a position he held from 2001 to 2005.
 In 2003, he became a Super Y-League coach with the Cleveland Crunch Juniors.
 The team won the 2003 U-19 Super Y National Championship.

 In November 2005, he left Cleveland and moved to Georgia where he became the Director of Coaching for the Peachtree City Youth Soccer Association.
 In 2007, he returned to Cleveland as the Director of Coaching for CASA (Cleveland Alliance Soccer Association) U16 & U18 USSF developmental Academy.

 In 2019 Kia created the soccer training and consulting firm Go2Goal.
 Go2Goal provides independent training sessions for youth of all ages in Northeast Ohio.
 Along with their independent training program, Go2Goal also has secured multi year contracts to oversee the development of the Chagrin Falls and Solon Soccer Club community travel programs.
-Chagrin Falls and Solon Soccer Club are considered two of the best community travel programs in Northeast Ohio and have continued to flourish under Kia's leadership.
+Chagrin Falls and Solon Soccer Club are considered two of the most well run community travel programs in Northeast Ohio and have continued to flourish under Kia's leadership.
 In the fall of 2020, Kia founded a new premier club program called Sporting Chagrin Valley Football Academy.
-Kia has partnered with seasoned sports industry executive Nick Turchan and local businessmen Robert Cohn and Jason Fisher in this venture.
-The academy has increased its enrollment to 170 players (2022–23), up from 40 its first year (2020–21) and is considered one of the best training grounds for youth soccer players in Northeast Ohio.
+The academy had increased its enrollment to 225 players (2023–24), up from 40 its first year (2020–21) and achieved great success on the field.
+In the summer of 2024 it was announced that Sporting was acquired by North FC and Kia was installed as Director of the pod based in Chagrin/Solon).

+He served as head coach and technical director of Akron City FC during their inaugural 2022 campaign.